sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 ## Essential Data Flows:

-### 3. Manage Master Password
+### 1. Manage Master Password

 #### Backstory

-This data flow concerns the management of the *Master Password.* The *Master Password* is the password that is used to ultimately "unlock" a user's vault enabling them to gain access to the *Secrets.*  A *Secret* is considered to be any data, and corresponding metadata, that an end user deems as sensitive and therefore wants to keep private.
-This includes data such as passwords, but can include any type of sensitive data, as long as it falls within the limitations of the *Secrets Manager.*
+This data flow concerns the management of the *Master Password.* The *Master Password* is the password that is used to ultimately "unlock" a user's vault enabling them to gain access to the *Secrets.*

 #### Use Cases